 - A Remote Schema and Remote Relationship configured

 - The ability to issue GraphQL queries that join data from two different databases,

 Hasura is one of the leading vendors in the GraphQL ecosystem.
 They offer an open source engine that connects to your databases and microservices, and then auto-generates a production-ready GraphQL backend.
 GraphQL is a query language (more specifically a specification) for your API, and a server-side runtime for executing queries by using a type system you define for your data.
 GraphQL is often used for microservices, mobile apps, and as an alternative to REST.

 Java developers know that Spring Data makes it easy to use data access technologies, relational and non-relational databases, map-reduce frameworks, and cloud-based data services.
-When YugabyteDB is combined with Spring, Java developers are able to leverage their familiarity with PostgreSQL while gaining the added benefits of Distributed SQL.
+When YugabyteDB is combined with Spring, Java developers are able to leverage their familiarity with PostgreSQL while gaining the added benefits of distributed SQL.
 These “out-of-the-box” benefits include geo-data distribution, high performance, and horizontal scalability, which are impossible or difficult to achieve with monolithic SQL databases.
-To demonstrate just how easy it is to get started with Spring and YugabyteDB,

 Liquibase is an open source and extensible change management project that supports a variety of databases including Snowflake, MySQL, and PostgreSQL via JDBC.
 Liquibase allows users to easily define changes in SQL, XML, JSON, and YAML.
 These changes are then managed in a version control system so the changes can be documented, ordered, and standardized.
 For more information on the features and benefits of Liquibase, check out their documentation site.